david-stewart/jet_and_thermal/readme.md

 ### Compare RAA like results

   In `RAA_like`:

   Make sure the input files are correct and run:
    -  `./UnfoldPapar.ipynb`
    -  `./plot_RAA_rat.ipynb`
    -  `./UnfoldPapar.ipynb`

-   Note that the input looks must be modified to fun on all the desired inputs.
+   Note that the input paths must be modified so that these run on all the desired inputs.
    The logic will collect and weight the spectra from each of the input files and add them together.
 It will also make a response matrix and do the unfolding.

-#  Appendix: Some Additiona and Repeated Logic and Detail
+#  Appendix: Some Additiona (and repeatesd) Logic and Details

 ## Jetscape: